braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/voucherify/voucherify_using_braze_promotion_codes_list.md

 ![]({% image_buster /assets/img/voucherify/voucherify_promotion_liquid_email.png %})

-Once the message with the code is sent, the same code won’t be used again.
+Once the message with the code is sent, the same code won't be used again.